Skip to main navigation Skip to search Skip to main content

 Abstract

 Approximately 75% of children aged 2 to 4 worldwide are regularly subjected to violent discipline.
-We study the impact of a digitally-delivered intervention on positive parenting practices in Jamaica using a randomized controlled trial.
-Results show that the intervention improves caregiver knowledge (0.52 SD), attitudes around violence (0.2 SD), and caregiver violence against children (0.12 SD).
+We study the impact of a digitally delivered intervention on positive parenting practices in Jamaica using a randomized controlled trial.
+Results show that the intervention improves caregiver knowledge (0.52 SD), attitudes toward violence (0.2 SD), and reduces caregiver violence against children (0.12 SD).
 Treatment children experience fewer emotional problems (0.17 SD).
 We also find reductions in caregiver depression (0.12 SD), anxiety (0.16 SD), and parental stress (0.16 SD) for treatment caregivers nine months later.
-The digital delivery has important scalable policy implications which could help decrease violence against children worldwide.
+The digital delivery has important scalable policy implications that could help decrease violence against children worldwide.

 Original languageEnglish